terrynsun/WebGL-Fragment-Shader-Profiler/README.md

 #### WebGL Handling

+This extension overwrites several functions in `WebGLRenderingContext` before the page is loaded in order to get access to the GL state of the page.

-1. Overwrites several functions in `WebGLRenderingContext` in order to obtain (and store) a list of shaders (and their sources) and programs (and their shaders).
+By overwriting `createShader`, `shaderSource, `createProgram`, `attachShader`, we can obtain (and store) a list of shaders (and their sources) and programs (and their shaders).
-2. Overwrites `drawArrays` and inserts timing commands to disjoint timer query before and after the draw call itself.

-#### Shader Editing
+#### Shader Variants

-In order to measure the performance impact of a section of a fragment shader, the shader is re-compiled with a no-op inserted in place of a potentially expensive operation, then profile the new shader.
-The performance gain from the new shader will reveal the cost of whatever section was replaced.
+A "shader variant" is a modified user-uploaded shader, with some of its potentially expensive computational calls replaced with no-ops.

+Using the saved shader sources, we can search and modify the uploaded shader source code.
+Shader variants are surrounded by `#pragma profile start` and `#pragma profile end`.
+GLSL code within the block will be replaced with no-ops (eg. `vec4(0)`), and the shader will be re-compiled.

+In order to run shader variants with the same data as the original, texture and uniform binding GL calls are "cascaded" from the original program to all of its associated variants when they are made, such that each variant runs with the same set of uniforms as its original program.
+Thus, the only difference between the original shader and any of its variants is the difference in code.

+Additionally, there is an option that will automatically replace all `texture2D` calls with no-ops.

 #### Mouse

-With pixel-selection support, you could scissor the rendering target in order to profile only a single pixel or section of the screen.
+When mouseover is enabled, the profiler will restrict drawing to a small portion of the canvas surrounding the mouse, and will report shader timing accordingly.

+On a draw call, this queries the WebGL context for any existing GLScissor configuration.
+If one exists, the profiler will re-compute a scissor bound by taking the intersection of the mouse-selected area and the existing scissor box.
+(If no intersection exists, the draw will simply be skipped.)

+This reveals differences in performance between different portions of the shader.
+For example, a program with complicated geometry in one only portion of the canvas.

 ![] (img/mouse_selection.gif)